Ai4123/Ai4123/README.md

 - 👋 Hi, I’m @Ai4123
 - 👀 I’m interested in everything and nothing.
-- 🌱 I’m currently learning web dev and dsa
+- 🌱 I’m currently learning python and ml ....yeah Data Science Ethusiast
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Science Projects
 - 📫 How to reach me ...

 <!---